1924 Mongolian parliamentary election: Aftermath

 The newly elected Great Khural convened on 8 November, although only 77 of the 90 members attended.
 Of those in attendance, 64 were members of the Mongolian People's Party or the Youth League.
-Navaandorjiin Jadamba was elected Chairman.
-The constitution was approved in a unanimous vote on 26 November.
+Navaandorjiin Jadambaa was elected Chairman of the Great Khural.
+The 1924 Constitution was approved in a unanimous vote on 26 November, which officially established a People's Republic.
+Subsequently, the Little Khural, a 30-member body that held supreme power between sessions of the Great Khural, and the Presidium of the Little Khural, a standing body of 5 members was also established.